fbpx

 • Use the Lightness slider to make the hair lighter or darker.

-To add a blend mode, make sure the Hue/Saturation layer is selected and click on the drop-down Blend Mode menu at the top of the Layers panel.
+To add a blend mode, make sure the Hue/Saturation layer is selected and click on the drop-down Blend Mode menu at the top of the Layers Panel.

-Then choose the blend mode that works best on your image, such as the Multiply or Lighten option.
+Then, choose the blend mode that works best on your image, such as the Multiply or Lighten option.
 In this case, the Lighten option works better.
+Then reduce the Opacity of the layer to further blend the new color into the image.

 You will notice the hair color has toned down and looks more natural.

 Move to the bottom of the window to the Blend If section and make sure that Gray is selected from the drop-down menu.
+Then, drag both the black and white arrows underneath the Underlying Layer section to fix the selection as needed for your image.

 To adjust the blending with feathering, hold in Alt (Win) or Option (Mac) when dragging one of the sliders.
 It will be split into two to create a softer blend.

-Once you are happy with the fixes to the selection you will have successfully changed the hair color without color leaking into other areas of the image.
+Once you are happy with the fixes to the selection, you will have successfully changed the hair color without color leaking into other areas of the image.

-So whether you want to slightly change the hue of your subject’s hair, or try something completely different, following these steps makes it all possible!
+So whether you want to slightly change the hue of your subject’s hair or try something completely different, following these steps makes it all possible!

 Happy editing!